OVECJOE/BankApp/README.md

 At present, I am trying to implement a database system for the customers, because the use of files is becoming inefficient.

-**THE DATABASE SYSTEM WILL**:

-- store a new customer's info.
-- dynamically updates the database once any customer's data is updated.
-- allows the database to be queried using simple query commands such as CREATE, INSERT, and more.

 ## CONTRIBUTION

 - In other to contribute to this, follow the **INSTALLATION INSTRUCTIONS** section.